ma1co/OpenMemories-Tweak/README.md

 ### Developer
 #### Wifi
 Check the "Enable Wifi" checkbox to permanently connect the camera to your wifi access point.
-Make sure to disable wifi again before you turn off the camera, otherwise it might crash.

 Don't forget to increase the "Power save start time" in the menu, or the camera may turn off automatically after a few minutes.